UberGuidoZ/Flipper/Sub-GHz/Jamming/ReadMe.md

 -----

 **NOTE: Files have been removed because people can't be trusted.
 This is why we can't have nice things.**<br>
-If you hunt for them, they should not be too difficult to find[.](https://github.com/SHUR1K-N/Flipper-Zero-Sub-GHz-Jamming) (Discord is where they were found...)<br>
+If you hunt for them, they should not be too difficult to find.<br>

 ***Direct messaging me and asking for them will result in being ignored at best or blocked at worst! =)***